predsci/PsiPy/docs/guide/getting_started.rst

     br = mas_output['br']

-This will return a `Variable` object, which stores the underlying data as a `xarray.DataArray` under `Variable.data`.
+This will return a `Variable` object, which stores the underlying data as a `xarray.DataArray` under the `Variable.data` property.

 Data coordinates
 ----------------
-The data stored in `Variable.data` contains values of the data as a normal array, but in addition also stores the coordinates of each data point.
+The data stored in `Variable.data` contains the values of the data as a normal array, and in addition stores the coordinates of each data point.

 MAS model outputs are defined on a 3D grid of points on a spherical grid.
 The coordinate names are ``'r', 'theta', 'phi'``.
-The coordinate values can be accessed using the ``r_coords, theta_coords, phi_coords`` properties, e.g.:
+The coordinate values along each dimension can be accessed using the ``r_coords, theta_coords, phi_coords`` properties, e.g.:

 .. code-block:: python